 The Western Riverside County Regional Conservation Authority (RCA) formed in 2004 to achieve one of America’s most ambitious environmental efforts, the Riverside County Multiple Species Habitat Conservation Plan (MSHCP).
 Our mission is to establish a 500,000-acre habitat reserve to protect, restore, and enhance habitats for the conservation of 146 species while expediting construction of needed infrastructure, particularly transportation, and providing certainty in the development process.
 As the nation’s largest habitat conservation plan, the MSHCP strengthens the sustainability and quality of life in Western Riverside County by alleviating traffic congestion, protecting natural resources and improving air quality.
-The MSHCP provides Endangered Species Act coverage under a single permit for critical wildlife areas, which helps accelerate the construction of freeway and road projects by as much as five years, saving taxpayers more than $500 million.
+The MSHCP provides Endangered Species Act coverage under a single permit for critical wildlife areas, which helps accelerate the construction of freeway and road projects by as much as five years.
 Acquiring reserve lands is RCA’s core activity.
 RCA also:

 - Manages the lands it acquires to ensure animals and plants thrive